Love: The Last Revolution

 Love never fails beyond time.

-Love is the one measure by which your leadership will be remembered.
+It is the one measure by which your leadership will be remembered.

-The pen is in our hands.
+Distinguished delegates, the pen is in our hands.

 The page is blank.

-is watching.
+And history is watching.

-If not us—then who?
+If not us, then who?

-If not now—then when?
+If not now, then when?

-If not love—then nothing.
+If not love, then nothing.

 This is the last revolution the world will ever need.

-is love.
+And that revolution is love.